wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-your-microsoft-365-experience/includes/2-configure-your-organizational-profile.md

 > [!IMPORTANT]
 > To change your organization's country or region, you must sign up for a new account, choose the required country or region, and purchase a new subscription.

+## **Exercise – Interactive demonstration**

+Select the following link to complete an interactive demonstration titled: [Set up the organization profile](https://edxinteractivepage.blob.core.windows.net/edxpages/MS-100/M2-L1-E1-T2/index.html?azure-portal=true).

+This simulation guides you through the steps to set up an organization profile for the fictitious company known as Adatum Corporation.

 ## Knowledge check

 Choose the best response for the following question.
 Then select “Check your answers.”

+## Multiple Choice
+You're the Enterprise Administrator for Tailwind Traders, which up until last month was located in Paris, France.
+When Tailwind purchased its Microsoft 365 subscription two years ago, its Organization Profile listed the country/region in which the company is headquartered as France.
+However, Tailwind recently moved its corporate headquarters to New York.
+To change the company's headquarters for its Microsoft 365 subscription to the United States, what must you do?
+( ) Use the Microsoft 365 admin center to access Tailwind's Organization Profile and change the country/region of the company's headquarters to the United States
+( ) Contact Microsoft Support Services and have them update the country/region of your Microsoft 365 subscription to the United States
+(x) Sign up for a new account, choose the United States as the desired country/region, and purchase a new subscription